lametric/Documentation/reference-docs/device-authorization.rst

 .. image:: ../images/device-authorization/device-settings-screen.png

-3. Long press on the key to copy it, or, if it is not have been generated yet – press on the "Generate API Key" button.
+3. Long press on the key to copy it, or, if it has not been generated yet – press on the "Generate API Key" button.

 .. image:: ../images/device-authorization/device-api-key-screen.png